analogdevicesinc/testbenches/docs/testbenches/ip_based/i3c_controller/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Initializes the sequencers, monitors and scoreboards.
-* Do sanity test on I3C Controller's version, id, and scratch register.
+* Do sanity test on I3C Controller's version, ID, and scratch register.
 * Enable I3C Controller.
 * Write device characteristics to the I3C Controller memory
   (in hardware handled by the software driver).